 Even if you only have a small garden, learning how to compost is one of the most important activities you can do to save money and prevent waste from unnecessarily ending up in a landfill.

 Some people mistakenly assume that compostable materials thrown in the garbage will break down and feed the soil in the landfill.
-But throwing vegetable and garden scraps in the trash means it will be surrounded by garbage and not have the proper compost recipe.
+But throwing vegetable and garden scraps in the trash means it will be surrounded by garbage and not have the proper recipe to decompose.
 Instead, it releases harmful methane gas into the environment.

 Composting isn’t difficult, but it isn’t as simple as just throwing your kitchen scraps and garden cuttings into a heap and checking on it a year later.
-Eventually, those items will break down and create compost, but it is much faster, cleaner, and more effective knowing the proper compost recipe.
+Eventually, those items will break down and create compost, but it is much faster, cleaner, and more effective when you know the proper compost recipe.